Shubhamshahni/NotesNation/README.md

 - **HTML5**: Markup structure of the web pages.
 - **CSS3**: Styling the page and adding responsiveness.
 - **JavaScript**: Added interactivity and dynamic content.
-- **Other Libraries/Tools** (if used): Mention any libraries or tools used like Bootstrap, jQuery, etc.

 ## Installation